armthethinker/personal-site/projects/elementary.md

 {% include p-section.html
    header="Design process"
    url="process.jpg"
-   content="Based our research, we understood the user’s core questions: How am I doing?
+   content="Based on our research, we understood the user’s core questions: How am I doing?
 How will I be doing?
 If something changes, how does that affect me? **In our last four months of work, we answered these questions by building Echo.**

 We explored each part of our five part vision in four week-long design sprints (our fifth part was explored throughout).
 With the user feedback, we were able to condense what made sense, get rid of what didn’t, and update what needed improvements.